aibotsacademy/DataScience-CodingChallenge/README.md

 Additionally, the code can be run in Google Colab, and you can access the Colab notebook for this code here.

 ## 3.1.1 Results
-To evaluate the result of the fine tuned model, we evaluate the following prompt:
+To evaluate the result of the OpenAI fine tuned model, we evaluate the following prompt:
 - "*I feel very sad today*"

 1. Chat GPT response: